glintshades/stitchpetals/replit.md

 # GlintShades - Crochet Flower E-commerce Platform

 ## Overview
 GlintShades is a full-stack e-commerce web application specializing in handcrafted crochet flower arrangements.
 The platform showcases beautiful crochet bouquets, potted arrangements, and individual stems with a sophisticated design.
 It includes a complete e-commerce flow from product browsing, cart management, to checkout, along with a comprehensive admin panel for order, product, user, and category management.
-The project aims to provide a seamless shopping experience for unique, artisanal crochet products, leveraging a modern tech stack for scalability and performance.
+The project features user account registration with default shipping address options and clear address selection during checkout.
+A database backup system ensures data protection during deployments.

 ## User Preferences
 Preferred communication style: Simple, everyday language.